Highlights of History from The Whitehorse Star, 1930-1939

 Explorer's Guides to Yukon Communities

 - May 30, 1930: The steamer Casca makes her first trip of the season on May 24th, sailing to Dawson.

 - August 18, 1933: Klondike Airways Ltd. is awarded the contract for mail service between Whitehorse and Dawson.

 - September 22, 1933: Rev. W. A. Geddes is chosen Bishop of the Yukon.

-- January 12, 1934: A fire completely destroys the garage of the Klondike Airways Ltd., the Dawson-Whitehorse mail carrier.
+- January 12, 1934: A fire has completely destroyed the garage of the Klondike Airways Ltd., the Dawson-Whitehorse mail carrier.
 The loss includes tools, equipment and freight.